-With the arthroscopy procedure, patients can expect to have their procedure and return home in the same day.
-Medications will be prescribed to manage the pain for the first one to two weeks and then doctors will begin to wean the patient to over the counter medications.
+With the arthroscopy procedure, patients can expect to have their procedure and return home on the same day.
+Medications will be prescribed to manage the pain for the first one to two weeks, and then doctors will begin to wean the patient to over the counter medications.

 The arm and shoulder will be immobilized by the use of a sling to promote healing for about 4-6 weeks as the soft tissue heals.
 Expect to meet with your doctor about two weeks following your surgery for a post-operative appointment.

 To regain full range of motion, our team of doctors typically recommend beginning physical therapy about six weeks after surgery for anywhere from three to six months to ensure that the muscles are being restored to their optimal potential.

 If pain and shoulder weakness is present and arthroscopic surgery has already been attempted, as well as changes in the shape of the bones in the joint, open surgery may be recommended.
 With this approach, a single incision is made as opposed to multiple small incisions, and the surgeon will repair the damaged tendons, ligaments, or the labrum.